 Established in 2009, this award recognizes an outstanding woman leader who has made significant contributions to higher education in Ohio.
 This is the Network's highest external honor.
 The award winner should have served as a role model and leader to other women in the field of higher education through her demonstrated commitment to the leadership development and advancement of women on her campus and in the community.
 The Awards committee reviews applications and makes recommendations to the Executive Board who determines the recipient.

 Professional women employed by any ACE Women's Network-Ohio participating college or university are eligible to apply.
-To find out how to nominate someone for this award, please click on the link listed under "Award Application" or contact Angela Paprocki (email@example.com), Awards Committee Chair.
+To find out how to nominate someone for this award, please click on the link listed under "Award Application" or send an email to Angela Paprocki, Awards Committee Chair at email@example.com.